10.c. Using the Eclipse IDE

 - Download and install the Eclipse IDE for C/C++ Developers.
-If you are a Windows user, we recommend that you download the 32-bit version of Eclipse, even if you have a 64-bit operating system.
-You may need to install a Java Runtime Environment (JRE) before you can run Eclipse.
+You might need to install a Java Runtime Environment (JRE) before you can run Eclipse.

 - Run Eclipse.
 It will ask you to choose a workspace folder.
 Eclipse does not allow the workspace and project folders to be the same.
 Therefore, we recommend making a new folder called something like

 eclipse_workspace, moving the

 wixel-sdkfolder inside of it, and choosing that new folder to be your Eclipse workspace location.
 By doing this, you can avoid having a large number of files in your workspace.
 You can switch your workspace location later if you need to.

 - After choosing your workspace folder, you will see a welcome screen that says “Welcome to the Eclipse IDE for C/C++ Developers” and has several circular icons on it.
 Click the icon with the yellow arrow in it to go to the Workbench.

 - Select File > New > Other… in Eclipse.
 In the window that opens, expand the C/C++ folder, select C Project, and click Next.
 You should now see a window entitled “C Project”.

 wixel-sdk.
 The Location box should now show the correct location of your

 wixel-sdkfolder.
 Eclipse will show a warning at the top of the window that says “Directory with specified name already exists.” (this is good).